Darbjm/Wordee/README.md

 • All 62 tests with Mocha & Chai
 • Interactive, searchable Mapbox with pop-ups of users at their location that link to their profile
-• Ability for users to send, accept and delete offers and delete accepted offers
+• The offers page and the ability for users to send, accept and delete offers and delete accepted offers
 • Setting up the secure route for both front and back-ends

 <h3>Timeframe</h3>